tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 - `-` or `+` = between 1-9 network requests were blocked or allowed, respectively
 - `--` or `++` = between 10-99 network requests were blocked or allowed, respectively
 - `---` or `+++` = 100 or more network requests were blocked or allowed, respectively
-- blank cell = no network requests occurred for the specific domain
+- blank cell = no network requests occurred for the specific hostname

 So there are **global** dynamic filtering rules, and **local** dynamic filtering rules.